ivotron/quiho-popper/paper/paper.md

   regressions by showing its effectiveness in profiling application performance for synthetically introduced regressions as well as those found in real-world applications.

 keywords:
-- software testing
+- Software Testing
-- performance engineering
+- Performance Engineering
-- performance modeling
+- Performance Modeling
 ---

 # Introduction